joyemang33/joyemang33.github.io/_pages/about.md

 - **System for LLM**: Solving algorithmic problems lies in LLM inference engine, training system and agent framework, including batching, scheduling and resource management.<a href="https://arxiv.org/pdf/2511.02230" target="_blank" class="paper-link">📑 Continuum</a>

-Prior to this, I received B.E. at [The Chinese University of Hong Kong, Shenzhen](https://www.cuhk.edu.cn/), advised [Prof. Pinjia He](https://pinjiahe.github.io/).
-I also spent an unforgettable year as a research assistant at [National University of Singapore](https://nus-test.github.io/) with [Prof. Manuel Rigger](https://www.manuelrigger.at/).I worked on robustifying NLP systems and Database Systems in my undergraduate years.
+Prior to joining Berkeley, I received my B.E. from [The Chinese University of Hong Kong, Shenzhen](https://www.cuhk.edu.cn/), where I was advised by [Prof. Pinjia He](https://pinjiahe.github.io/).
+I also spent an unforgettable year as a research assistant at the [National University of Singapore](https://nus-test.github.io/) with [Prof. Manuel Rigger](https://www.manuelrigger.at/).
+During my undergraduate years, I worked on robustifying NLP systems and Database Management Systems.

 <details>